 Tickets for the Sambadrome are available through Tucan Travel and are included in the Rio Carnival packages and tour extensions.
-We offer sector 13 tickets and sector 11 tickets for the Sunday evening.
+We offer sector 11 and sectors 7 or 9 tickets for the Sunday evening.
 These sectors are free seating and allow you to choose your vantage point.
 Sector 13 is at the end of the Sambadrome pista (parade route) which also gives you the unique opportunity to ‘recycle’ the costumes left behind by carnival dancers!

 If you want to go to the Sambadrome on the Monday night as well, we can help you arrange tickets locally (if available).
 During the rest of the week you can choose to attend a variety of street parties, themed balls and special events.